 As a result of my strong MER, E usually coughs and unlatches when my milk starts to flow - and he not only gets a mouthful of milk but a face full as my milk usually sprays all over his face and clothes!

 I did some online research and was able to control my oversupply and help E manage the milk flow better.
-He is now 8 months and I do still have strong MER sometimes but it's E has learned to swallow fast or my management techniques worked ;)
+He is now 8 months and I do still have strong MER sometimes but it's either E has learned to swallow fast or my management techniques worked ;)

 Along with the oversupply, I had a strong MER.
 During the early days, I utilized a washcloth.
 E latches and stimulates my milk, when it starts to flow, he unlatches and I immediately use the washcloth to catch the wild sprays.
 When the milk flow slows down, I put E back to breast and he is able to contentedly feed without issue.